 HOW SUPPORT WORKS

-Every person’s support needs are different, however sessions may involve things such as:
+Every person's support needs are different.
+Appointments are tailored to your goals and circumstances, but may involve things such as:

 • exploring possible neurodivergence and identity